duleorlovic/tips/index.md

     end

 so in controller we can write `@users = User.order(sort_column+" "+sort_direction)

 ## Active record

+* its better to use `destroy` instead of `delete` since it will trigger [destroying associated models](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#module-ActiveRecord::Associations::ClassMethods-label-Delete+or+destroy%3F)
 * [default_scope is appended to all queries][http://rails-bestpractices.com/posts/806-default_scope-is-evil], only way to remove it is `uncope`
 * Assigning an object to a [belongs_to](http://guides.rubyonrails.org/association_basics.html#belongs-to-association-reference) association does not automatically save the object.
 It does not save the associated object either.
 * you can specify order for association: `has_many :educations, -> {order 'graduation_year DESC'}, :dependent => :destroy`